caiquegaspar/directory-tree-generator/README.md

 # Directory Tree Generator

-This is a Bash script that generates a directory tree structure of a project, similar to the `tree` command, but with the additional functionality of ignoring files and directories listed in the `.gitignore` file.
+This is a Bash script that generates a directory tree structure of a project, similar to the `tree` command, but with enhanced functionality.
+It respects files and directories listed in `.gitignore` and `.generatetreeignore`.
 The generated structure is saved in a file called `project_structure.txt`.
 Additionally, you can optionally include the contents of the listed files in the output.

 ## Features

-- **Ignores files and directories**: The script ignores files and folders specified in the `.gitignore`.
+- **Ignores files and directories**: Respects patterns specified in `.gitignore` and `.generatetreeignore`.
+- **Custom ignore rules**: Allows additional exclusion rules via `.generatetreeignore`.
-- **Generates directory tree**: It creates a hierarchical directory structure.
+- **Generates directory tree**: Creates a hierarchical directory structure.
-- **Output to file**: The generated structure is saved to `project_structure.txt`.
+- **Output to file**: Saves the generated structure to `project_structure.txt`.
-- **File contents (optional)**: With the `--print-content` parameter, the contents of each file in the directory structure are appended to the output file.
+- **File contents (optional)**: Includes the contents of each file in the directory structure with the `--print-content` parameter.

 ## How to Use

 ### Prerequisites

-- The script is written in Bash, so you need to have a Bash environment, such as Linux, macOS, or Git Bash on Windows.
+- Bash environment (Linux, macOS, or Git Bash on Windows).
-- The `.gitignore` file must be present in the root directory of your project with the files and directories you want to ignore.
+- A `.gitignore` or `.generatetreeignore` file to define ignored files and directories (optional).

 ### Steps